marchesir/CmdCalculator/README.md

 #### Invalid Input Test
 Run as such with inputfile that doesnt not exist<br>
-./cmdcalculator input
+./cmdcalculator input<br>
-Result: Should cause assert error.
+Should cause assert error.